 No. Residents must obtain approved passes from their counselors prior to leaving the WCCCC facility.
 Most residents will be eligible for passes after their initial "black-out period".

 Yes.
 Residents are allowed to smoke during designated outdoor courtyard breaks.
 Residents are only allowed commercial cigarettes, no loose tobacco, pipes, or cigars permitted.
+Due to current Oregon law, residents under the age of 21 may not receive cigarettes in a property drop.

 Yes, all rides will need to be pre-approved through resident's counselors.